janwilmake/contextarea/README.md

 - in your terminal, `curl https://contextarea.com/httpsuithubcomj-m8tfk00` returns markdown
 - in the browser, https://contextarea.com/httpsuithubcomj-m8tfk00 returns the UI (html) but it's easy to get markdown using https://contextarea.com/httpsuithubcomj-m8tfk00.md or json using https://contextarea.com/httpsuithubcomj-m8tfk00.json
 - if you need only the result or another part, you can use https://contextarea.com/httpsuithubcomj-m8tfk00.md?key=result

-## Chat Completions

-> [!IMPORTANT]
-> Coming soon

-Every prompt is made available as [chatcompletions endpoint](https://platform.openai.com/docs/guides/text-generation) at `POST https://contextarea.com/[id]/chat/completions`.
-This means you can use it by setting the base path in the [OpenAI SDK](https://platform.openai.com/docs/libraries) (or other ChatCompletion SDKs) to https://contextarea.com/[id], e.g. https://contextarea.com/httpsuithubcomj-m8tfk00.
-This will use the context as system prompt and the prompt as a fist 'model' message in the back.

-To use a model other than the default model, you can specify the model parameter.
-For available models, check [models.json](models.json)

-## Getting your API key

-You can get your API key by going to the developer console in your browser, and find the `access_token` value in your cookies storage.
-This serves as authentication to any API.
-There's currently no scopes or ability to rotate your key, so be careful, this key is meant to be private, if it gets compromised, all your balance may be used by third parties.

 ## `npx mdapply` CLI